Here’s the problem with media monitoring and analysis: it can become a slow-moving giant. Let us explain.

 So, what should you do?

-Navigate to the sidebar and find the Report Builder.
+After signing up, and setting up your account, navigate to the sidebar and find the Report Builder.
 And, ta-da!

 You can build a fully tailor-made media monitoring analysis report, with automatically generated data insights that will inform — and impress — your clients and team!